lynnlangit/TeamTeri/Public Clouds/README.md

 # Public Clouds for Genomics

-- Includes info about AWS, Azure and GCP - see README.md in each folder for introductory information
+- Includes info about Alibaba Cloud, AWS, Azure and GCP - see the `README.md` in each folder for introductory information

 ## GCP Genomics